Teev-dev/DateCalculatorPlus/README.md

 4. Make changes to the source files in the `scripts` directory.
 5. Run `npm run build` to bundle the JavaScript files.

+### Reloading the Extension After Changes

+After making changes to the extension:

+1. Run `npm run build` to update the bundled JavaScript files.
+2. Go to `chrome://extensions/` in your Chrome browser.
+3. Find the Date Calculator Plus extension.
+4. Click the circular refresh icon next to the extension to reload it.
+5. Open the extension popup to see your changes.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.